Skip to content

 Out of the box

 DETENT works out of the box with any aircraft that uses Microsoft Flight Simulator's standard radios.
-That covers most general aviation aircraft and many others, with no setup.
+That covers most general aviation aircraft, the stock airliners, and many others, with no setup.

 Verified at launch